 As it relates to usage of the Wyng platform, key differences between CCPA and GDPR are summarized below:

 There are other differences that extend beyond Wyng-related use cases and may be relevant to your business, especially if your business sells data.
 For a detailed comparison, see this comparative analysis from The Future of Privacy Forum.

-Wyng specializes in providing technology to help brands collect and activate first-party data at scale.
+Wyng specializes in providing technology to help brands collect and activate zero-party data at scale.
 Using the Wyng platform, non-technical users at brands and agencies can create mobile-first digital experiences, called “microexperiences”, designed to engage consumers and ask them questions via interactive visual elements and forms.
-The first-party data that consumers self-report and freely share with a brand while participating in microexperiences is securely collected by the Wyng platform on behalf of the brand.
+The zero-party data that consumers self-report and freely share with a brand while participating in microexperiences is securely collected by the Wyng platform on behalf of the brand.

 If your business shares or sells personal information with other parties, additional obligations apply, including:

 The zero-party data formula enabled by the Wyng platform is based on transparency, consent and trust, and is fully-aligned with CCPA and GDPR.

 The Wyng platform makes it easy to disclose what personal information is being collected, how the information will be used, and any other terms relevant to the consumer — all at the point of data collection.

 Wyng also supports multiple consent models at the point of data collection, including implied consent upon form submission, and explicit opt-out and opt-in checkboxes for consent.
 CCPA assumes consent is implied when consumers (over 16 years) participate in a microexperience, while GDPR regulations in Europe require explicit opt-in.

 Here are two common examples of how Wyng can help your business comply with CCPA: